wbooker/PloidyPal/README.md

 As of 08/05/2016, only diploid and tetraploid datasets are functional.

 Currently, the package requires some a priori knowledge of at least a few individuals in the data set.
-It also only works on Anchored Phylogenomics data simply because that is the format I had available.
+It is currently tailored for  Anchored Phylogenomics data simply because that is the format I had available.
 Tailoring to individual datasets should be relatively easy though, or, you can reformat to the examples shown.